Asset-Based Community Development: Strategies for Community Engagement and Sustainability-Sessions I and II

 Convening Coalitions and Community Collaborations 3: Productive Group Processes and Facilitation

-During this course, participants will discuss best practices for coordinating and facilitating community coalition or collaboration meetings, keeping stakeholders engaged, and evaluating the group’s effectiveness to make improvements.
+During this course, participants will discuss best practices for coordinating and facilitating community coalition or collaboration meetings, keeping stakeholders engaged, and evaluating the group’s effectiveness in making improvements.
 To maximize learning opportunities, participants should have a specific collaboration in mind when completing training activities.

 *This course is 3 hours with an additional 30 minutes of prework required.*